google/ad-manager-alerter/README.md

 ### Deploy to cloud

+#### Making sure we can send emails

+Making sure emails are sent and received correctly can be tricky, to make it easier this example uses SendGrid in order to send emails.

+If you don't have a SendGrid account you can create one throught the [SendGrid page on Cloud Marketplace](https://console.cloud.google.com/marketplace/details/sendgrid-app/sendgrid-email).

+Once your sendgrid account is created you can follow the steps to setup a send account and get your API KEY.

 #### Enable services to deploy to functions / workflows

 First time running the commands below you might be prompted to enable some APIs to be able to deploy.